sdr-enthusiasts/docker-acarshub/README.md

 ## Viewing the messages

 As it stands right now, this container will show the last 200 received messages via the web server if `VERBOSE` is enabled.
 No processing of the messages in to a more readable format is done.
+It is very ugly, I am not a fan of it, but it is better than nothing (I think...)

 The messages are viewable at `containerip`.

 ## Logging